Bauer strikes out 10, Indians win 11th straight over Tigers

+CLEVELAND (AP) — Trevor Bauer tipped his cap after receiving a standing ovation when he walked to the dugout after being removed in the seventh inning.
+It might have been the right-hander’s final appearance at home with the Cleveland Indians.

-CLEVELAND (AP) — Trevor Bauer struck out 10 in 6 2/3 innings, José Ramírez hit a go-ahead home run in the sixth and the Cleveland Indians beat the Detroit Tigers for the 11th straight time, 6-3 on Thursday night.
+Bauer struck out 10 in 6 2/3 innings, José Ramírez hit a go-ahead home run in the sixth and the Indians beat the Detroit Tigers for the 11th straight time, 6-3.

+Asked if the possibility of being traded is on his mind, Bauer said, “Nope.
+Don’t think about it.”

+Bauer has two scheduled starts before the deadline, but both will be on the road.

 Cleveland swept the four-game series and moved to 12-1 against Detroit this season.
 The Indians have won five straight and 11 of 13 overall.